-This Booklet should be easily accessible in case a disaster.
-Please be aware that a list of shelters will be published in all local media and on the social media platforms of the Ministry of Education, Technological and Vocational Training, the Department of Emergency Management and the Barbados Government Information Service.
+This Booklet should be easily accessible in case of a disaster.
+Please be aware that a list of shelters will be published in all local media and on the social media platforms of the Ministry of Education, Technological and Vocational Training, the Department of Emergency Management, and the Barbados Government Information Service.

-Let us hope that Barbados will again this year be spared the ravages of hurricane or any other disasters.
+Let us pray that Barbados will again this year be spared the impact of a hurricane or any other disaster.

-Mrs. Joy Adamson Chief Education Officer (Ag) (Chief Shelter Warden) Ministry of Education, Technological and Vocational Training Elsie Payne Complex Constitution Road St. Michael Barbados, W.I.
+Mrs. Joy Adamson Chief Education Officer (Ag.)
+(Chief Shelter Warden)